torabir/Webdevelopment/WixProjects/readme.md

 # Overview

-### This folder contains real projects where I’ve built websites for clients using website builders such as Wix and WordPress.
+### This folder contains a preview of real projects where I’ve built websites for clients using website builders such as Wix and WordPress.

 Note: Not all of the websites are currently online.